 ● The property is in splendid order throughout

-● The outbuilding adjacent to Walliscote Farmhouse, The Hen House dairy building, has had a commercial use and of recent times used as a micro-brewery, known as The Hen House Brewery, South Oxfordshire for the last 5 years
+● The outbuilding adjacent to Walliscote Farmhouse, The Old Hen House dairy building has had a commercial use and of recent times used as a micro-brewery, known as The Hen House Brewery, South Oxfordshire for the last 5 years

-● The acquisition of Walliscote Farmhouse, Fowl House annexe, pastureland/paddocks and river moorings offer a wonderful opportunity to not only acquire part of the historic and very beautiful village of Whitchurch-on-Thames but also to own a very beautiful farm on the River Thames which also has, if the moorings were purchased as a whole, a fine commercial opportunity
+● The acquisition of Walliscote Farmhouse, Fowl House annexe, Hen House outbuilding pastureland/paddocks and river moorings offer a wonderful opportunity to not only acquire part of the historic and very beautiful village of Whitchurch-on-Thames

 Summary of accommodation:

-Lot 1 – The Farmhouse together with its adjacent converted barn The Fowl House annexe, gardens and paddock extending to 0.77 acres/0.31 hectares and the Hen House outbuilding.
+The Farmhouse together with its adjacent converted barn The Fowl House, gardens and paddock extending to 0.77 acres/0.31 hectares.

-Exterior original porch, entrance hall with quarry tiled floor, staircase to first floor, bedroom 4, sitting room with open fireplace, dining room, kitchen/breakfast room, shower room, inner hall, first floor; large landing, 3 double bedrooms, bathroom with shower, study, gas fired central heating, large parking area
+Exterior original porch, entrance hall with quarry tiled floor, staircase to first floor, sitting room with open fireplace, shower room, dining room, kitchen/breakfast room, shower room & bedroom 4 (on the ground floor) inner hall, first floor; large landing, 3 double bedrooms, bathroom with shower, study, gas fired central heating, large parking area

 The Fowl House annexe

-Barn, pretty reception hall with open fireplace, kitchen/breakfast room, a spectacular sitting room with vaulted ceiling, cloakroom, large utility room, two double bedrooms, both with ensuite bathrooms, large first floor landing with possible study area, gas fired boiler supplying central heating and domestic hot water, small wine cellar.
-Large courtyard, parking for a number of cars, further parking area to the front of the Farmhouse and parking for further cars to the front of the Old Dairy/Hen House which is being presently used as a microbrewery.
+Barn, pretty reception hall with open fireplace, kitchen/breakfast room, a spectacular sitting room with vaulted ceiling, cloakroom, large utility room, two double bedrooms, both with ensuite bathrooms, large first floor landing with possible study area, gas fired boiler supplying central heating and domestic hot water, small wine cellar

 Walliscote Farm was a Dairy Farm until the early 1970s.
 Between the 1930s and 1950s milk and cream were delivered to the local community.
 For 25 years rare breed White Park cattle spent some of their time here.

-Note 1: Lot 1 - Walliscote Farmhouse, The Fowl House annexe, and The Hen House outbuilding.
+Note 1: Lot 1 - Walliscote Farmhouse, The Fowl House annexe & Hen House outbuilding.

-Lot 1 owns the access from the highway through the 5 bar coded locked gate and there is also a right of way for access in favour of Long Barton and Old Wall Cottage.
+Walliscote Farmhouse owns the access from the highway to the 5 bar coded locked gate and there is also a right of way for access in favour of Long Barton and Old Wall Cottage.